stuartduff/woocommerce-dynamic-pricing-table/readme.txt

 == Description ==

-Adds a pricing discount table to WooCommerce products that are offering bulk discounts or special offer discounts and user role discount messages to WooCommerce sections via the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) plugin.
+Displays a pricing discount table on WooCommerce products, a user role discount message and a simple category discount message when using the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) plugin.

 == Installation ==